 The St Martins School Rock Band is led by Danial Neale.
 For students wishing to take a more dynamic approach to their music we have our Rock Band.
 Singers, drummers, and guitarists from year 5-8 audition to join the band with aim of performing live, loud and with passion.
 Practice is on Monday lunchtimes.

 For those who love to sing and perform we have two Choirs at St Martins School.
-There is a Year 3-6 and a Year 7-8 Choir, which are collaboratively led by Trudy Rowe and Amy Kenel.
+There is a Year 3-6 and a Year 7-8 Choir, which are collaboratively led by Trudy Rowe.

 We have many students who enjoy dance.
 This group offers them an opportunity to learn and perform.
 As well as performing at school we have performed at the Christchurch International Airport.
-Dance Crew is led by Trudy Rowe and Amy Kenel.
+Dance Crew is led by Trudy Rowe.

 Extension Performance Arts Company (EPAC)

-Amy Kenel and Trudy Rowe lead the Year 7 – 8 students.
+Trudy Rowe leads the Year 7 – 8 students.
 This is an opportunity for our more talented and gifted performers to try new and exciting forms of dance expression.
 We perform at school and have also performed for local Early Childcare Centres.
 Songwriting is offered to our senior students by Trudy Rowe as an extension opportunity.
 Exploration into smaller bands is led by Trudy Rowe.